heedy/connectordb-desktop/README.md

 The Laptop Logger
 ==================

 This is the [ConnectorDB](https://connectordb.github.io) frontend for logging the things you do on your PC.
-The LaptopLogger includes a headless version for running on servers, and a cross-platform QT4 GUI for use on your primary machine.
+The LaptopLogger includes a headless version for running on servers, and a cross-platform QT GUI for use on your primary machine.

 The laptoplogger has a simple plugin system, such that anyone can track the system stats they want with only a few lines of code.